ZenesisUK/qx-build-vscode/README.md

 It's important not to include the `qx.build` filename in the path section.
 Internally, build pointers are validated via `fs.readdir`, as such they need a path to a directory, not a file.

+## Multiple Workspaces & Nested Projects

+On startup QX Build will scan all open workspaces recursively for `compile.json` files.
+Then with each found `compile.json` file, QX Build will watch for changes to the `qx.build` file in the same directory - even if that file does not yet exist.
+From there, any changes to a `qx.build` file (including create or delete) will trigger QX Build to re-read the configuration and update the effected builders.
+Note that this does not stop any currently running builds or watched builds.